Please leave your comments by clicking on the 'Comments' link below the post.

 Forever within me.

-Monday 5 October 2015
+Monday, 5 October 2015

 So what if I am reading a book meant for children?

 I read all kinds of books; more fiction than non-fiction and most importantly irrespective of the age group it is intended for.
 There are books classified as children's literature which is a genre I like to read once in a while.
-The only thing I do not like while reading a children's book is the funny look I get from people that probably state - "Aren't you old to read this book?" or similar expressions of subtle mockery which may be trying to convey that I haven't reached anywhere in the so-called intellectual or super literary book-reading club that people of my age tend to flaunt.
+The only thing I do not like while reading a children's book is the funny look I get from people who probably state - "Aren't you old to read this book?" or similar expressions of subtle mockery which may be trying to convey that I haven't reached anywhere in the so-called intellectual or super literary book-reading club that people of my age tend to flaunt.

 My reaction to this is yet another expression(s) - Sigh!
 Hmmph!